Desktop47-02.jpg

 Ideally located within a ten-minute walk to the city’s most important landmarks, Masseria Mantatelurè, which means “King’s Mantle” in the local dialect, is designed and owned by Marco Cimmino.
 The intimate oasis offers the kind of experience one might hope for from a hotel whose owner/designer keeps a residence on the property, which Marco does.
 Chic, understated, and cozy, the attention to detail within the walls of this 16th-century restored palazzo is palpable.
 Everything from the serving table in the breakfast room to the custom cabinets in the lobby and the recessed Bang & Olufsen sound system fuses the old with the new, my favorite design style.

 The garden was beautiful, even at the peak of a sweltering summer.
-Our room, accessible from the street through a romantic exterior foyer, was very spacious, with a spa tub and sitting room.
+Our room, accessible from the street through a romantic exterior foyer, was spacious, with a spa tub and sitting area.
 Everything about this elegant hotel, with five more well-appointed rooms and three apartments, is welcoming.
 And in an effort to provide a quiet, intimate experience, please note that Mantateluré does not accept children under the age of eleven.

 DINING